CTRL-S-SAVE/Summer-Math-Seating-Program/README.md

 * Some internal changes made to static items.

 5/23: Beta Version 4.
 Added a class to write results to an Excel file.
 Skeletal algorithm for sorting added.

+6/4: Beta Version 5.
+Many changes implemented:

+* Adjusted interface labels and error messages.
+* Added a table to display the groups and buttons to view days.
+User can sort and drag the columns before saving to Excel, which will be reflected in the saved file.
+* Sorting occurs on all five days.
+Attempts to follow the Clemente limit rule.
+Does not follow student exclusion or minimum females rules.

+6/6: Complete Version 1 will be available on this day.
+The program will be usuable at this point.

+6/12: Complete Version 2 will be available on or before this day.
+This will be an ironed-out version of Complete Version 1 and will be presented to the client as the final product.